Spectral asymptotics for contracted tensor ensembles: Proofs of the main results

 As before, $H$ is a simple $m$-cycle whose vertices are the inner vertices of $G$ and whose edges correspond to the diamonds of $G$.
 The construction of $H^\pi$ does not materially differ from the matrix case of $d=2$; however, one no longer has a simple characterization of the quotients that produce nonzero terms $\tau^0[G^\pi] \neq 0$.
-Indeed, in the proof of Proposition \ref{prop:treesupport}, we crucially relied on the fact that $\tau^0[G^\pi]=0$ unless every edge in $H^\pi$ had multiplicity greater than or equal to two with the blocks in $\sigma_\pi$ precisely corresponding to these multiedges.
-If $d \geq 3$, then outer vertices can be identified with inner vertices to create a diamond overlay while keeping the inner vertices separate in $H^\pi$.
+In particular, if $d \geq 3$, then outer vertices can be identified with inner vertices to create a diamond overlay while keeping the inner vertices separate in $H^\pi$.
 Consequently, edges do not even have to be incident in $H^\pi$ to be in the same block of $\sigma_\pi$.
 See Figure \ref{figure:overlay_square} and Figure \ref{figure:overlay_hexagon} for examples.

-This already rules out applying our crude asymptotic \eqref{eq:crude_asymptotic}, which was sufficient for the analysis in the $d = 2$ case.
+This already rules out applying our crude asymptotic \eqref{eq:crude_asymptotic}, which is sufficient for the analysis in the $d = 2$ case.
 Roughly speaking, the diamond overlay condition allows for too many vertices in $G^\pi$: one can find partitions $\pi \in \mcal{P}(V)$ such that $\tau^0[G^\pi] \neq 0$ with

 Since $d \geq 3$, this is much larger than the normalization term $N^{\frac{m}{2} + 1}$.